kurokida/jsQuestPlus/README.md

 }
 ```

+Note that the func_resp0 and func_resp1 are complementary, that is, their probabilities add up to 1.

+## Specify range of allowed parameter values
-Note that the func_resp0 and func_resp1 are complementary, that is, they add up to 1.
-Then, specify the range of possible values for the stimulus and psychometric parameters.
-These parameters must be specified as an array, including the case where they are single values.
-The `jsQuestPlus.linspace` and `jsQuestPlus.array` functions are useful.
+Next, specify the range of possible values for the stimulus and psychometric parameters.
+These parameters must be specified as an array, also when they are single values.
+The `jsQuestPlus.linspace` and `jsQuestPlus.array` functions can be useful shorthands for doing so.

 ```javascript
 const contrast_samples = jsQuestPlus.linspace (-40, 0) // [-40, -39, -38, ..., -1, 0]